arduino/ArduinoCore-mbed/README.md

 Open Arduino IDE; you should now see three new targets under `MBED boards` label

-## Arduino builder modification
-To handle the large number of include paths used by mbed, arduino-builder must be replaced with [this](https://github.com/arduino/arduino-builder/pull/307) reference-aware version.

 ## Adding an mbed target

 Adding a target is a mostly automatic procedure that involves running https://github.com/bcmi-labs/ArduinoCore-mbed/blob/master/mbed-os-to-arduino after setting `BOARDNAME` and `ARDUINOCORE` env variables.